May-Thurner Syndrome Treatment

 - Embolization can be used in the case of a blocked vein.
 We can use coils or plugs to seal it off.

 - Thrombolysis: If there is a substantial quantity of clot (a condition known as Deep Vein Thrombosis, or DVT) in the arm, leg, stomach, etc., a special catheter can be inserted into the clot and deliver medication that dissolves the clot on touch.
 This may be done in a single day if the patient is placed in an ICU.

 Internal examination of the veins with Intravascular ultrasound (IVUS) is possible in specific situations.

-Procedures such as those are done as outpatient operations at MIVA or possibly at a local hospital.
+Procedures such as those are done as outpatient operations at MIVA or at a local hospital.
 The treatment might need general anesthesia in some situations, but it frequently can be completed with moderate sedation.
 Recovery time is fast since there are no incisions.
-The major barrier is that you won’t be able to perform significant lifting (defined as > 15 lbs) for five days after the treatment.
+The major barrier is that you will not be able to perform significant lifting (defined as > 15 lbs.) for five days after the treatment.
 Blood thinners may be required on following the therapy.